sdbs-uni-p/minihive-docker/README.md

 ra> \quit;
 ```

+The "pizza scenario" database is also available and can be loaded as described above.

 ##### Hadoop

 One example is the wordcount problem.
 Use the commands below to compile and run the wordcount example.
 Please, make sure that more than 10% of the total disk on your machine is free.